rakeshcr92/St/README.md

 ```

 This starts a Flask server at `http://localhost:5000` showing prediction
 results from the latest fetched data.
+The page lists the five tickers with the
+highest anomaly scores along with the predicted direction (up or down), model
+confidence and an estimated volatility metric.

 The pipeline uses stratified train/test splitting.
 If only a few posts are
 available for a ticker, it trains on all available data to avoid fitting